Adnane017/Confucius-course-Statistics-for-language-in-R-/README.md

-# Statistics for linguists: Tutorial in R
+# Statistics for linguists: A tutorial in R

 ### By [Adnane Ez-zizi](https://aezzizi.com) ([@Adnane_E1](https://twitter.com/Adnane_E1))